cswithdaniel/cswithdaniel/README.md

 * Each lesson part has a problem set to go along with it, and each problem set takes around 45-90 minutes for students with no prior programming experience.
 * This curriculum is designed to help students self-study and help high school students teach Java.

-##### For self-studying students
-* Students are encouraged to do the problem sets of a lesson part before moving on to the next lesson part.
+## What to expect from cswithdaniel
+* After finishing all 4 levels, students will have learned all the material needed to take the AP Computer Science A Exam.
+* The 4 levels will cover some additional material not covered by the AP Computer Science A Exam.
+* The 4 levels are not specifically designed for the AP Computer Science A Exam.
+Instead, they are designed to give students a solid programming foundation for the future.

-##### For anyone planning to use my curriculum to teach Java
+## For anyone planning to use my curriculum to teach Java
 * There are two teaching schedules I have used:
   * 12 lessons for each level, 1 lesson each week, each lesson is 60-75 minutes long (including going over practice problems) and covers the equivalent of a lesson part in the videos
   * 4 lessons for each level, 1 lesson per day, each lesson is 3 hours long and covers the equivalent of a lesson in the videos